diogolhc/feup-mieic-lpoo-proj/docs/README.md

 - The commands are stand-alone objects that may be used to solve other problems regarding generic actions other than buttons (for example, interactions between the farmer and buildings).
+There is a downside to this approach:
+- Although the button doesn't have to know or execute the Command, it has to store it.
+Because the Command is part of the controller and the button (part of the model) depends on it, there is still a violation of the MVC, even though it is not as big as the one described in the section "Problem in Context".
+As such, this dependency must be eliminated, however, as of the time of the delivery of the intermediate report, it is not yet known a good solution for refactoring.
+A possibility might involve having different instances of ButtonController in a MenuController, one for each Button in the Menu, and store the Command inside those ButtonControllers.
 It also has the consequence that each different action will require a different Command instance.
 This can be a negative consequence if there are too many different needed commands.